vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Cattle bells, revered by Todas, 269, n.
 7. CaturvinŚa Stoma, 319, 350, 351.
 CatuŚcatvārinŚa Stoma, 319, 350, 351.
 Causality, 483, 484, 487, 522, 562, 594.
 Celtic religion, 36, 37, 38, 39, 117, n.
 3, 140, n.
 2, 199, 229, n.
 1, 283, n.
 2, 422, n.
 5, 571, n.
 9, 606, n.
 6, 623, 627, 628.
 Central organ of thought, 554, 550, 557.
 Centum speech in Asia Minor, &c., 617, 634, n.
 2; and satem speakers, alleged distinc- tion of, 100, n.
 1. Cereal offerings, 40, 278, 279.
 Chameleon, used in magic ritual, 389.
 Chance, as final principle, 550, 551.
 Chandogya Upanisad, 19, 170, 487, 493, 496, 498, 502, 510, 512, 514, 515, 519, 520, 521, 537, 540, 545, 561, 569, 575, 576, 577, 578, 591, 598, 635, 637.

-Change of form, by Visņu, 109; see also
+Change of form, by Visṇu, 109; see also

 Transformation of gods.